Actindo-AG/Documentation/Channels/UserInterface/04c_ChannelsPIM.md

     - **Link and transfer data**

 - *State*
-    State of the item.
+    State of the line item.
 The following options are available:
     - **Queued**
     - **Done**

+[comment]: <> (Weitere states?)

 - *Author*
     Name and username of the user who triggered the import process.

 - *Error message*
     Error log message if an error has occurred.
-If no error has occurred, this field is empty.
+If no error has occurred, this field is blank.

 - *ID*
-    Item identification number.
+    Line item identification number.
 The ID number is automatically assigned by the system after creation.

 [comment]: <> (alle Felder prüfen!)

-#### Edit items
+#### Edit line item

-*Omni-Channel > Offer import > Tab CHANNELS->PIM > Select connection > Button SELECT > Finalize wizard > Tab Offers > Select import process > Tab Queue*
+*Omni-Channel > Offer import > Tab CHANNELS->PIM > Select connection > Button SELECT > Finalize wizard > Tab Offers > Select import process > Tab Queue > Select line item > Button Edit*

 ![Processes queue edit](../../Assets/Screenshots/Channels/OfferImport/ChannelsPIM/Processes_QueueEdit.png "[Processes queue edit]")

-[comment]: <> (view hat bislang keinen Namen.
-Aber sonst schwierig zu beschreiben.
-Wäre ein Name hier nicht sinnvoll?)

 - *Data transfer from PIM product to Channels offer* Click the drop-down list to select the data transfer mode from the PIM product to the Omni-Channel offer.
 The following options are available: